-Installing ONLYOFFICE Workspace Community with additional script parameters
+Installing ONLYOFFICE Workspace Community using additional script parameters

 Introduction

-ONLYOFFICE Workspace is a free version of collaborative system developed to manage documents, projects, customer relationship and email correspondence, all in one place.
+ONLYOFFICE Workspace Community is a free version of the collaborative system developed to manage documents, projects, customer relationships, and email correspondence, all in one place.

-ONLYOFFICE Workspace is shipped as an automatic installation script for Linux operating systems with Docker installed.
-The script will set up Docker containers with all the components necessary for ONLYOFFICE Workspace correct work and is easy to run, manage and update.
+ONLYOFFICE Workspace Community is shipped as an automatic installation script for Linux operating systems with Docker installed.
+The script sets up Docker containers with all the components required for ONLYOFFICE Workspace Community correct operation and is easy to run, manage and update.

-After you download the ONLYOFFICE Workspace installation script, you might need to run it specifying some additional parameters, for example, if you want to install each component on a separate machine.
+After you download the ONLYOFFICE Workspace Community installation script, you may need to run it with additional parameters, for example, to install each component on a separate server.
 Use the following command to display the list of all the available script parameters:

 bash workspace-install.sh -h